saudalwasly/socketproxy/README.md

 # README #
-`evhost` is a simple yet efficient Python-based gateway server that direct incoming traffic to different destination based on rules stated in the configuration file. `evhost` is based on `gevent` in which allows `evhost` to handle many requests per second, e.g 10K requests per second.
-I made `evhost` because I wanted to host several services on the same machine, but I did not want to install full-blown server such as Appache server.
-In addition, I wanted `evhost` to be lightweight and fast. `evhost` is contained in one python file which makes it easy to deploy.
+`evhost` is a simple yet efficient Python-based gateway server that directs incoming traffic to different destinations based on rules stated in the configuration file. `evhost` is based on `gevent` which allows `evhost` to handle many requests per second, e.g 10K requests per second.
+I made `evhost` because I wanted to host several services (servers) on the same machine, but I did not want to install full-blown server such as Appache server.
+In addition, I wanted `evhost` to be lightweight and fast. `evhost` is contained in one python file only, which makes it easy to deploy.

 ### How to install `evhost` ###
 Download `evhost` and copy it to the desired destination directory, that is it!.
 If you want to install it in a system-wide settings, you can copy it to `/usr/local/bin/`

 Currently, `evhost` depends on `gevent` Python package.
 You can install `gevent` using `pip` as following:
 ```